Legacy of Little Mountain shows devastating failure of B.C. Liberals' housing strategy, say critics, former residents

 But according to B.C.
 NDP housing critic, David Eby, the delay could have been avoided.

-"When the property was purchased by the developer everybody knew what the zoning was. . . everybody knew the maximum number of units that could be built on the site," said Eby.
+"When the property was purchased by the developer everybody knew what the zoning was... everybody knew the maximum number of units that could be built on the site," said Eby.
 But the city initially said no to the developer's rezoning application.

 "There has definitely been a stand-off between the city and the developer because [given the zoning] the developer overpaid for the site.
 The problem is that the province entirely failed to put deadlines in the contract with the developer when they sold the land, to require that the affordable housing be rebuilt, regardless, by a certain deadline."